Upturn unsubscribed user

 Industry Utilities - Regulated Electric

-Duke Energy Corporation, together with its subsidiaries, operates as an energy company in the United States.
-It operates through two segments: Electric Utilities and Infrastructure (EU&I), and Gas Utilities and Infrastructure (GU&I).
-The EU&I segment generates, transmits, distributes, and sells electricity in the Carolinas, Florida, and the Midwest.
-It generates electricity through coal, hydroelectric, natural gas, oil, solar and wind sources, renewables, and nuclear fuel.
-This segment also engages in the wholesale of electricity to municipalities, electric cooperative utilities, and load-serving entities.
-The GU&I segment distributes natural gas to residential, commercial, industrial, and power generation natural gas customers; and invests in pipeline transmission projects, renewable natural gas projects, and natural gas storage facilities.
+Duke Energy Corporation, through its subsidiaries, operates as an energy company in the United States.
+It operates through two segments: Electric Utilities and Infrastructure (EU&I); and Gas Utilities and Infrastructure (GU&I).
+The EU&I segment generates, transmits, distributes, and sells electricity to approximately 8.6 million customers in the Southeast and Midwest regions.
+It generates electricity through coal, hydroelectric, natural gas, oil, renewables, and nuclear fuel.
+This segment also engages in the wholesale of electricity to municipalities, electric cooperative utilities, and other load-serving entities.
+The GU&I segment distributes natural gas to approximately 1.7 million customers in the residential, commercial, industrial, and power generation natural gas sectors; and invests in pipeline transmission projects, renewable natural gas projects, and natural gas storage facilities.
 The company was formerly known as Duke Energy Holding Corp. and changed its name to Duke Energy Corporation in April 2006.
 Duke Energy Corporation was founded in 1904 and is headquartered in Charlotte, North Carolina.

 Upturn is now on iOS and Android!